holynski/cse576_sp20_hw2/README.md

 Fill in the function `Image bilateral_filter(const Image& im, float sigma1, float sigma2)` where `sigma1` is for the spatial gaussian and `sigma2` is for the color distance Gaussian.
 Use a kernel size of `6*sigma1` for the bilateral filter.

 Your image should have a similar effect to the image below so we suggest testing out a few spatial and color sigma parameters before submitting your final image(you can find the before image in `data/bilateral_raw.png`, note that it is 40x40 pixels and is being upsampled in this README).
-To submit the final image apply your filter to `cliffs.jpg` (Credit: Sylvian Paris) and name it `bilateral.jpg`.
 Good luck!

 Before                 |  After
 :-----------------:|:------------------: